Assault, Battery & Excessive Force by the Police

 Don’t let law enforcement officials throw their weight around or make you or anyone you know feel afraid.
 By contacting DPP Law today, not only will you be able to mount a strong case against officers who have behaved with unwarranted violence and force, but your actions will also help hold the wider force to account.
 Get in touch with us now to get started.

-Your personal data is private and will only be used by DPP Law Ltd in accordance with our Privacy Policy, click here for full details.
+Your personal data is private and will only be used by DPP Law Solicitors LLP in accordance with our Privacy Policy, click here for full details.